getgrav/grav-learn/pages/06.forms/02.forms/01.form-options/docs.md

 </form>
 [/prism]

 In the above example, the fields appear within the `my-fieldset` fieldset.
-You'll also notice that the `<legend></legend>` tags are supporting through the `legend:` option.
+You'll also notice that the `<legend></legend>` tags are supported through the `legend:` option.